Beware of Mold in Southwest Houston: What To Look Out For

 Aside from lowering the resale value of your home, household mold can cause a plethora of human illnesses, including death.
-In fact ‘Clueless’ actress Brittany Murphy and her husband died from a mold problem located in the couple’s bedroom.
-According to The Centers for Disease Control and Prevention’s Summary of 2004’s institute of Medicine Report, mold can cause respiratory problems, asthma and lung diseases.
-Some symptoms to mold exposure include shortness of breath, flu-like symptoms, itchy eyes, runny nose, wheezing, coughing, headaches and skin irritations.
-Elderly people, children and individuals with immune system and existing respiratory problems are especially vulnerable.
+In fact, ‘Clueless’ actress Brittany Murphy and her husband died from a mold problem located in the couple’s bedroom.
+According to The Centers for Disease Control and Prevention’s Summary of the 2004’s Institute of Medicine Report, mold can cause respiratory problems, asthma, and lung diseases.
+Some symptoms of mold exposure include shortness of breath, flu-like symptoms, itchy eyes, runny nose, wheezing, coughing, headaches, and skin irritations.
+Elderly people, children, and individuals with immune systems and existing respiratory problems are especially vulnerable.
 Even the health of your pets is at risk!
 The Centers for Disease Control and Prevention warns that people exposed to mold suffering from these symptoms should report to their general doctor immediately.

 What Should I do if I see Mold?

 Never try to remove the mold on your own.
 It takes a certified professional with industry-strength equipment and special training to remove all mold leaving the home testing at safe levels.
 Your home is your castle, and your family members are its most sacred treasures.
 Let the pros handle the stress for you.